angular/angular/adev/src/content/guide/image-optimization.md

 You can also style your image with the [object-position property](https://developer.mozilla.org/docs/Web/CSS/object-position) to adjust its position within its containing element.

 IMPORTANT: For the "fill" image to render properly, its parent element **must** be styled with `position: "relative"`, `position: "fixed"`, or `position: "absolute"`.

+## How to migrate your background image

+Here's a simple step-by-step process for migrating from `background-image` to `NgOptimizedImage`.
+For these steps, we'll refer to the element that has an image background as the "containing element":

+1) Remove the `background-image` style from the containing element.
+2) Ensure that the containing element has `position: "relative"`, `position: "fixed"`, or `position: "absolute"`.
+3) Create a new image element as a child of the containing element, using `ngSrc` to enable the `NgOptimizedImage` directive.
+4) Give that element the `fill` attribute.
+Do not include a `height` and `width`.
+5) If you believe this image might be your [LCP element](https://web.dev/lcp/), add the `priority` attribute to the image element.

+You can adjust how the background image fills the container as described in the [Using fill mode](#using-fill-mode) section.

 ## Using placeholders